Daniel-W-Blender-Python/VIPER-Blender-Mocap/README.md

-# VIPER Blender Mocap
+# VIPER: Video and Image-Based Pose Estimation
-A Blender Addon that uses Mediapipe in Blender to capture a person's movements, and apply them to a character in real time.
+A Blender Addon that uses István Sárándi's Metrabs 3D pose estimation model in Blender to capture a person's movements, and apply them to multiple characters.

 Here is a demo of what the addon can do: